-These brushes are made from Phyllostachys Edulis, one of the fastest growing bamboo species in the world (and no, this bamboo is not edible by animal species, including our dear pandas).
+These bamboo toothbrushes are made from Phyllostachys Edulis, one of the fastest-growing bamboo species in the world (and no, this bamboo is not edible by animal species, including our dear pandas).

-The handle is ergonomic and the brush has been designed to overcome the brushing quality of a regular brush, with bristles that protect teeth and gums and promote healthy oral hygiene.
+The handle is ergonomic and the toothbrush has been designed to overcome the brushing quality of a regular brush, with bristles that protect teeth and gums and promote healthy oral hygiene.

-And besides the environment, are there any health
+Besides the environment, are there any health benefits?

-Babu brushes are designed to last as long as conventional brushes, and it is advisable to change brushes every 3 months.
+Babu toothbrushes are designed to last as long as conventional brushes, and it is recommended to change brushes every 3 months.

-Care is similar to that with a standard brush: do not force your gums, choose the right bristle softness for your washing and sensitivity, and do not leave the brush in contact with germs or bacteria, other hygiene items or Old brushes.
+The care is similar to a standard toothbrush: do not force your gums, choose the right bristle softness for your washing and sensitivity, and do not leave the brush in contact with germs or bacteria, other hygiene items or old brushes.

 There is only one extra caution that should be taken into account – Bamboo being an absorbent material, you should leave your brush in a dry place without permanent contact with moisture.